Support For Parents, Family, & Friends

 Information on the many pathways to recovery.
 AA and NA have been around for a long time but don’t work for everyone.
 Now there are many alternatives.

 Coaching to help you prioritize the steps you can take to help the addict you love.

 No Hidden Agendas

-I work full-time as a recovery coach helping addicts and alcoholics who’ve been admitted to the hospitals where I work.
-I’m offering consultation sessions to the family and friends of addicts who feel the need for a resource to help them understand what’s going on and to provide information on what they can do to help their child.
+I formerly worked full-time as a recovery coach helping addicts and alcoholics who had been admitted to the hospitals where I worked.
+I now offering consultation sessions to the family and friends of addicts who feel the need for a resource to help them understand what’s going on and to provide information on what they can do to help their child.
 Family support is often the key to the addict’s survival and

 The pathway to recovery and a lifetime of sobriety can be long and full of missteps.
 I offer no guarantees other than to pledge my only objective is to help the addict and the addict’s loved ones break the chains of addiction.
 I don’t receive any referral fees.
 My only compensation is the fee I charge for the consultation.

 As a former substance abuser, the parent of a long-term heroin addict, and a recovery coach, my consultative approach is compassionate but grounded in the real world of addiction.

 I can coach you in sorting out what you can and can’t do so that “solving it” for the addict is no longer a part of your life.